mOHITvOHRA-IITK/v360/README.md

-## Requirements using Pip or Conda
+## Environment setting for server and client using Pip or Miniconda
 1. Make directory `./v360`
 2. `cd /path/to/v360`
 3. Clone this repository